Wisconsin's #1 Reverse Mortgage

 Reverse mortgage borrowers understand that this program allows them to utilize their homes to not only live comfortably and age-in-place, but to plan for their financial future as well.

-Wisconsin is the 20th most populous state in the United States and is the 23rd largest in terms of land size.
-As of 2017, about 5,795,483 people resided in the state, with the densest populations around Milwaukee and Madison.
-About 956,254 residents in the state are age 65 and older, and about 68% of people in the state are homeowners.
+Wisconsin is the 20th most populous state in the United States and is the 23rd largest in terms of total area in square miles.
+As of 2020, about 5,822,434 people resided in the state, with the densest populations around Milwaukee and Madison.
+About 985,000 residents in the state are age 65 and older, and about 68% of people in the state are homeowners as of 2010.

 First inhabited by Paleo-Indians, the land that is now Wisconsin was inhabited by various native tribes when the French and English began exploring and settling the area.
 Wisconsin became the 30th state in 1848 and was the destination of many immigrants — especially Scandinavians — who came to America in the second half of the nineteenth century.
 After wheat was found to have depleted the many nutrients in the local soil, farmers turned to dairy cows, making Wisconsin the dairy capital that it is today.

-Milwaukee is the largest city in the state with more than 600,000 residents.
-Originally founded as a trading post, the city has a rich beer brewing history as German immigrants opened Miller, Schlitz and Pabst breweries in the mid-1800s.
+Milwaukee is the largest city in the state with nearly 600,000 residents.
+Originally founded as a trading post, the city has a rich beer brewing history as German immigrants opened Miller, Schlitz, and Pabst breweries in the mid-1800s.
 By 1860, Wisconsin had more than 200 breweries and 40 of them were in Milwaukee.
 Along with beer, the state is the birthplace of actors Gene Wilder and Chris Farley, architect Frank Lloyd Wright, and anchorwoman Greta Van Susteren.

-After Milwaukee, the largest cities are Madison, Green Bay and Kenosha.
+After Milwaukee, the largest cities are Madison, Green Bay, Kenosha and Racine.
 The biggest industries in the state are agriculture, manufacturing, and mining.
 Wisconsin has nine companies on the Fortune 500 list, including Northwestern Mutual Life Insurance Co., ManpowerGroup, and Kohl’s Corp.
+Wisconsin also has the second highest number of organic farms in the nation, with over 1,200 situated across the state.

 Wisconsin has a mostly continental climate with some variations along Lake Michigan.
 In its northern location, the state has four seasons with warm summers and cold, snowy winters.
 Most northern areas are covered with snow the entire winter, and floods in the spring can result from the melting snow.
 The average high in July is 80 degrees Fahrenheit and the average low in January is 16 degrees Fahrenheit.

-The average home value in the state is $181,800 and prices are expected to rise an additional 3.2% in the next year.
-Given this average, many homes fall below the federal maximum reverse mortgage lending limit of $726,525 that applies to all HECM loans.
-For more borrowing power above the federal limit, there are jumbo reverse mortgage programs available.
+The average home value in Wisconsin is $265,400.
+Given this average, many homes fall below the federal maximum reverse mortgage lending limit of $1,089,300 that applies to all HECM loans.
+For more borrowing power above the federal limit, there are proprietary reverse mortgage programs available.